 Her husband wasn’t alone.
 According to the American Diabetes Association, over 70,000 lower limb amputations are performed each year in patients with diabetes.
 Most of these are preventable.
 Increased blood sugar levels affect the nerves in two ways; pain and numbness.
 You’d think that numbness would be better than pain, but on the contrary, it’s numbness that leads to losing toes, feet and legs.
-If you have less than normal feeling in your feet and especially complete numbness, and you’re not looking at your feet, you may not notice the small cut on the bottom of your foot, or that splinter, or even the callus that has broken down into an open wound.
+If you have less than normal feeling in your feet and especially complete numbness, you may not notice the small cut on the bottom of your foot, or that splinter, or even the callus that has broken down into an open wound.
 Maybe you notice it, but it doesn’t hurt, so why worry about it?
-The next thing you know, the area around it is red and the wound is draining.
-It’s now infected.
-With diabetes it’s harder to fight an infection.
-In fact, the actual signs of infection are slower to develop in patients with diabetes, so it has actually progressed further than it looks.
+The next thing you know, the area around it is red and the wound is draining, and now it’s infected.
+With diabetes it’s harder to fight an infection as the actual signs of infection are slower to develop in patients with diabetes.
+Oftentimes, it has actually progressed further than it looks.
 A skin infection can lead to a bone infection if not caught quickly and before you know it, you’re in the operating room.

 If you develop an area of irritation or notice anything unusual with your feet, see a podiatrist immediately.
-It’s recommended that patients with diabetes see a podiatrist at least every six months; sooner if corns, calluses or foot deformities are present.
+The recommendation is that patients with diabetes see a podiatrist at least every six months; and sooner if corns, calluses or foot deformities are present.
 Daily preventative care will keep your two feet and ten toes healthy and allow you to maintain an active lifestyle.